hendrixgg/Hendrix-Note-Share/APSC221/Equivalence.md

 priority:
 author:
 ---
--  condition that exists when the value of a cost at one time is equivalent to the value of the related benefit received at a different time
+Condition that exists when the value of a cost at one time is equivalent to the value of the related benefit received at a different time

-types of equivalence
+Types of equivalence
 - [[Mathematical Equivalence]]
 - [[Decisional Equivalence]]
 - [[Market Equivalence]]